100yann/Bash-Git-Commands/README.md

 git checkout HEAD tildesign int - goes back int times before the last commit
 git checkout HEAD filename - goes back to the last commit and deletes all uncommitted changes
 git commit --amend - update/edit the message or files of your previous commit
-git push -u main - pushes your local repository to github
 git branch - view all existing branches
 git branch X - creates a new branch with the name X
 git branch -v - displays all existing branches with more info about them